parulraut0110/HibernateDemo/README.md

 ---

 ## LICENSE

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE.md](https://github.com/parulraut0110/DarkModeExtension/blob/main/LICENSE.md) file for details.

-The icon used in this project is also licensed under the [Flaticon](https://github.com/parulraut0110/DarkModeExtension/blob/main/icon-licence.pdf).

 ---